johannal/SolarSystem/CustomInstrumentsDemo.md

 Definitley want to fix this.
 Now I've been pretty good about adding great logging in my code, which you can actually see flying by here.
 I see a lot of data requests in there, which doesn't seem right.

-But just this logging isn't going to be quite enough.
-I really want to see intervals of time so I can understand how long things like my data parsing are taking.
+But this logging by itself isn't going to be quite enough to help understand whats going on here.
+What I really want to see intervals of time to know how long things like parsing my data are taking.

-To help me out with that, theres some brand new API in Xcode 10, that lets me surface performance metrics for my own code.
+To help me out with that, theres some new API in Xcode 10, that lets me surface performance metrics for my own code.

 Here in PlanetDataFetcher, I'm using our own networking framework, but I handle the JSON parsing.
 I've also got some logging sprinkled throughout to surface important events.